moderndatacompany/dataos.info/docs/interfaces/lens.md

 Lens can be built on all sources that Depots support.
 Lens lets you connect to and access data from managed and unmanaged object storage like CSV, parquet, Amazon S3, Azure Blob Storage, streaming sources like Pulsar, and relational and non-relational databases like PostgreSQL, MySQL, BigQuery, etc.

+For a comprehensive guide on creating and deploying a Lens, refer to the [Building a Lens](/interfaces/lens/building_lens/) section.

 ## Lens UI
 On opening the Lens app, you can view all the Lenses created and available to consume.